Now hiring: Brazil wants more foreign professionals

 And yet by some estimates the country still needs an additional 20,000 engineers a year to keep up with ambitious plans to modernize its obsolete infrastructure and tap massive offshore oil reserves.

-That led mining giant Vale (VALE5.SA) to create its own training programs for engineers and is reportedly one of the reasons delaying a $12 billion investment by Foxconn (2354.TW) to manufacture iPads in Brazil.
+That led mining giant Vale to create its own training programs for engineers and is reportedly one of the reasons delaying a $12 billion investment by Foxconn to manufacture iPads in Brazil.

 Critics blame decades of underinvestment in Brazil's public education system, which leaves many Brazilians at a disadvantage in the job market.